EspressoSystems/orbit-actions/migration/README.md

 ## 2. Contract Deployments

-### Parent chain deployments

-The parent chain is where most of the contract deployments will happen for the migration to espresso.
 There are two forge scripts that you need to deploy on the parent chain.
 These scripts are located in the following directories:

 [orbit-actions/contracts/parent-chain/espresso-migration/DeployAndInitEspressoSequencerInbox.s.sol](../contracts/parent-chain/espresso-migration/DeployAndInitEspressoSequencerInbox.s.sol)